JetBrains/intellij-platform-gradle-plugin/README.md

 of bundled IDEA plugins that should be used as dependencies.
 **Default value:** `${project.name}`

-- `sandboxDirectory` defines path of sandbox directory that is used for running IDEA with developing plugin.
+- `intellij.sandboxDirectory` defines path of sandbox directory that is used for running IDEA with developing plugin.
 **Default value**: `${project.buildDir}/idea-sandbox`

-- `instrumentCode` defines whether plugin should instrument java classes with nullability assertions.
+- `intellij.instrumentCode` defines whether plugin should instrument java classes with nullability assertions.
 Also it might be required for compiling forms created by IntelliJ GUI designer.
 **Default value**: `true`